Carl Axel Mothander

-Mothander is the author of the books Baroner, bönder och bolsjeviker i Estland (Barons, locals and bolsheviks in Estonia) translated into German, Finnish and Estonian.
+Mothander is the author of the books Baroner, bönder och bolsjeviker i Estland (Barons, Locals and Bolsheviks in Estonia) translated into German, Finnish and Estonian.
 The book analyzed the relationships between Estonians, Baltic Germans and Bolsheviks after the War of Independence.
 The Finnish translation was censored and banned from book stores in Finland in 1944–1946 Svenske kungens Vita Skepp, det äventyrliga spelet om Estlandssvenskarna (Swedish King's White Ship) is a book written by Carl Mothander about the Estonian Swedes.
 The books were published in Sweden after Mothander and his wife narrowly escaped from the hands of the NKVD in 1940.

-Mothander also worked for the Estonian Red Cross and was a member of the Red Cross Katyn Commission that investigated the alleged Soviet massmurder on Polish officers taken prisoners during the Soviet-Polish war 1939.

 The Swedish volunteer unit to support the Republic of Estonia in the Estonian War of Independence under the command of Carl Mothander was formed in Sweden in early 1919.
 In March 1919, 178 volunteers took part in scout missions in Virumaa.
 In April, the company was sent to the Southern front and took part of the battles near Pechory.
 By May 5 there was 68 men left in the company.
 On May 17, the company was disbanded by the order of the Estonian Minister of War.
 Some of the volunteers returned home in Sweden, some joined the Estonian Army, some the Danish volunteer unit.
 Other commanders of the Swedish volunteers in Estonia included C.G.
 Malmberg and L. Hällen.

+Mothander also worked for the Estonian Red Cross and was a member of the Red Cross Katyn Commission that investigated the alleged Soviet mass murder of Polish officers taken prisoner during the Soviet Invasion of Poland.